EvgenyWas/spravello/README.md

 ### Done

 The "Done" column contains tasks that have already been completed.
-At the bottom of the column is the "Delete All" button, which will delete the entire list of tasks entered there, or if you only need to delete one, specific task, simply click on the "Delete" button on the card itself.
+At the bottom of the column is the "Delete All" button, which deletes the entire list of tasks entered there, and if you only need to delete one specific task simply click on the "Delete" button on the card itself.

 []()